jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `X-SSL-Client-SHA1`: Hex encoding of the SHA-1 fingerprint of the X509 certificate.
 The default output uses uppercase hexadecimal digits, configure `ssl-fingerprint-lower` to `true` to use lowercase digits instead.
 * `X-SSL-Client-DN`: Distinguished name of the certificate
 * `X-SSL-Client-CN`: Common name of the certificate

+These headers can also be added depending on the configuration:

+* `X-SSL-Client-SHA2`: Only if `ssl-fingerprint-sha2-bits` is declared.
+Hex encoding of the SHA-2 fingerprint of the X509 certificate.
+Valid `ssl-fingerprint-sha2-bits` values are `224`, `256`, `384` or `512`.
+The default output uses uppercase hexadecimal digits, configure `ssl-fingerprint-lower` to `true` to use lowercase digits instead.
+* `X-SSL-Client-Cert`: Only if `auth-tls-cert-header` is `true`.
+Base64 encoding of the X509 certificate in DER format.

 The prefix of the header names can be configured with `ssl-headers-prefix` key.
 The default value is to `X-SSL`, which will create a `X-SSL-Client-DN` header with